Japan beats Spain 2-1 as both teams advance at World Cup

-DOHA, Qatar (AP) — Japan scored twice early in the second half to come from behind to defeat Spain 2-1 on Thursday in a result that put both teams into the last 16 of the World Cup.
+Japan scored twice early in the second half to come from behind and defeat another European powerhouse and make it to the knockout stage for the second straight time.
+It was the first time Japan has advanced past the group stage in back-to-back tournaments.

 Ao Tanaka scored the winning goal from close range early in the second half.
-It took about two minutes for video review officials to confirm the ball hadn't gone out of bounds before the goal.
+It took about two minutes for video review officials to confirm the ball hadn’t gone out of bounds before the goal that gave Japan the win at Khalifa International Stadium, which is where Japan had shocked Germany in its opener.

+Japan finished at the top of Group E to set up a last-16 matchup against Croatia.
+Spain finished second and will take on Morocco.

+Spain and Germany — which beat Costa Rica 4-2 — both had three points in the group.
+But Spain had a superior goal difference from its first group match so Germany was eliminated.

 Tales Azzoni on Twitter: http://twitter.com/tazzoni